Aleksander Józef Lisowski: Early years

 He came from a moderately wealthy noble family originating from Lisewo in the Chełmno Voivodeship of the Kingdom of Poland.
 The Lisowskis moved to the Grand Duchy of Lithuania in the mid-16th century.
 First references of Aleksander Józef Lisowski put him in 1601 involved with the Moldavian Magnate Wars, first as a supporter of Mihai Viteazul, later as a supporter of Great Chancellor of the Crown Jan Zamoyski.

 Rising into notoriety

 Revolt against Sigismund III

-In 1604, during the early stages of the Polish–Swedish War, the Sejm of Commonwealth failed to gather money to pay its soldiers fighting in Livonia against the Swedes.
-Aleksander Józef Lisowski became one of the leaders of the resulting konfederacja – a mutinied part of the army, that decided to gather their wages by pillaging local civilians, not caring whether they pledged allegiance to Poland-Lithuania or Sweden.
+In 1604, during the early stages of the Commonwealth's war with Sweden, the Sejm of the Polish–Lithuanian Commonwealth failed to gather money to pay its soldiers fighting in Livonia against the Swedes.
+Aleksander Józef Lisowski became one of the leaders of the resulting confederation – a mutinied part of the army, that decided to gather their wages by pillaging local civilians, not caring whether they pledged allegiance to Poland-Lithuania or Sweden.
 Although this annoyed the Great Hetman of Lithuania Jan Karol Chodkiewicz, and resulted in the banicja sentence on Lisowski, little was done to stop the mutinied forces.
 Soon Lisowski with his followers joined the Zebrzydowski rebellion, a larger rebellion against King Sigismund III Vasa.